fabiolune/logic-engine/README.md

-> This documentation is in line with the active development hence should be considered work in progress.
+> This documentation is in line with the active development, hence should be considered work in progress.
 To check the latest stable version please visit https://fabiolune.github.io/logic-engine/

 # Logic Engine